ajayraveendran/Block-Pain/README.md

 ### Credits

-This project would not have been possible without the awesome tutorials from [Mike Westhad](www.mikewesthad.com) Mike's used Robert's tileset in his tutorial.
+This project would not have been possible without the awesome tutorials from [Mike Westhad](www.mikewesthad.com).
+Mike used Robert's tileset in his tutorial.
 Here's a link if any of you are interested [0x72 Industrial](https://0x72.itch.io/16x16-industrial-tileset)